Do you ever wish you could edit the indexed data for an original record about your ancestor? FamilySearch is letting you do that!!! Time to celebrate.

 the data entry volunteer could not interpret a record accurately.

-the creator of the document inserted errors based on poor penmanship, not understanding the information they heard, and more.
+The document's creator inserted errors based on poor penmanship, not understanding the information they heard, and more.

 FamilySearch will allow you to edit the index no matter which reason caused the error!